Hemant Divate

-Hemant Divate is a reputed Marathi poet, editor, translator and publisher based in Mumbai.
+Hemant Divate is a Marathi poet, editor, translator and publisher based in Mumbai.

 Biography

-Hemant Divate is a poet, editor, publisher and translator.
-He is the founder-editor of the Marathi little magazine Abhidhanantar, which was published without interruption for 15 years.
-Abhidhanantar has been credited for providing a solid platform to new poets and for enriching the postnineties Marathi literary scene.
+Hemant Divate is a poet, editor, publisher, translator and festival director.

-Divate is credited with changing the Marathi literary scene through Abhidhanantar and the Indian English poetry scene through his imprint Poetrywala.
-He is the author of six poetry collections in Marathi.
-Divate’s poems have been translated into French, Italian, Slovak, Japanese, Persian, Maltese, Serbian, Slovenian, Greek, Hindi and many Indian languages.
-In translation, he has a book each in Spanish, Irish, Arabic, German and Estonian apart from four in English.
-His poems figure in numerous anthologies in Marathi and English.
+He is the author of eight poetry collections in Marathi.
+His most recent book in Marathi is Paranoia, awarded by Govt. of Maharashtra’s Kavi Keshavsut Purskar.
+Divate’s poems have been translated into 30 international languages.
+In translation, he has a book in Spanish, Irish, Arabic, German, Kannada and Estonian, apart from four in English.
+His poems figure in numerous anthologies in Marathi, English and Slovenian.

-The most significant among these are: